What is Medical Malpractice?

 The medical malpractice attorneys at Reich & Binstock have filed lawsuits for clients who have been victimized by medical negligence, an area of tort law in which the provider rendered care that was below the required standard.
 That standard of care is established by the use of highly trained and qualified medical experts.

 If you believe you have suffered an injury as a result of medical malpractice, then call the medical malpractice attorneys at Reich & Binstock to schedule a free-of-charge initial consultation.
 If you are not sure as to whether you might have a compensable injury, then call Reich & Binstock anyway and make sure.
-Call toll-free at 866-LAW-2400 or use the electronic contact form on this page.
+Call toll-free at 877-643-3099 or use the electronic contact form.